mmarecik/price_scraping/README.md

 :white_check_mark: www.ceneo.pl<br />
 :white_check_mark: https://pl.tommy.com/kobiety<br />

-but you can extend the list above easily by adding new domain string and information about its html tag that contains prices of products.
+but you can extend the list above easily by adding new domain string and information about its html tag that contains prices of products in json file.